 But along with involvement in such movements, Eberhard remained well acquainted with theological circles.
 His contemporaries included Rudolf Bultmann and Karl Barth, with whom he corresponded.
 Additionally he drew on the writings of Johann Christoph Blumhardt and his son Christoph Friedrich.
 Their radical faith of and emphasis on the power of the Holy Spirit guided Eberhard’s pastoral practice.

 The influence of Søren Kierkegaard, the Danish philosopher and theologian, can be seen in Eberhard’s writings.
-He was also conscious of Mahatma Gandhi’s principles of nonviolence and referenced him frequently in his talks and correspondence.
+He was also conscious of Mahatma Gandhi’s principles of nonviolence and often referred to him in his talks and correspondence.
 But it was the social and pacifist ethics of philosopher Friedrich Wilhelm Förster that especially helped direct Eberhard in his transformation from militant patriot to committed pacifist.

 In guiding the Bruderhof, Eberhard drew on early Anabaptist writers, especially Leonhard Hutter and Michael Sattler.
 In the years after Eberhard and Emmy started living in Christian community, they became aware that their communal structure was similar to that of the Hutterites, an Anabaptist movement of the sixteenth century that began in the Tyrol under the leadership of Jakob Hutter.
 Upon learning of the existence of Hutterian communities in North America, Eberhard established a relationship with them.